RFID Blocking Technology: Does It Protect Your Online Privacy?

 RFID skimming seems to be worrisome.
 Some people may be concerned that a stranger nearby can secretly use their card’s RFID feature.
 Identity theft is another potential risk, which can cause long-term problems for victims.
 This leads to many RFID blocking products growing in popularity.

-How does RFID blocking work?
+How does RFID scanners blocking work?

 Is RFID blocking necessary?